| Barry MacDonnell's

 [Shown: The WordPerfect X8 Toolbars dialog.]

-• Be sure to enable the Property Bar check box to see all dynamic property bars (described above).
+• Be sure to enable (tick) the Property Bar check box to see all dynamic property bars (described above).
 (This box is enabled by default.)

 Below that option is the standard, default toolbar, labeled "WordPerfect".
 (This box is enabled by default.)
-Any custom toolbars you created will appear in the list.
-You might have to scroll down to see them.)
+Any custom toolbars you created will also appear in the list.
+You might have to scroll down to see them.

 Another useful toolbar is the Application Bar which appears (if enabled as in the image above) at the very bottom of the program's window.
 It displays information about open documents, cursor position, etc. (After enabling it, right-click on the visible Application Bar to access various customizable Settings.)

 • Users sometimes accidentally or deliberately hide property bars by right-clicking on a property bar and choosing "Hide Property Bar."

 If the program's menu was also hidden with View, Hide Bars, try pressing <Esc> to re-display the menu, toolbar, property bar, etc.

 • If you have narrowed the WordPerfect window you might not see all items on a toolbar or property bar.
 You can enable the scroll bar feature to see more rows and/or increase the number of rows to show (see next item below).

 ■ You can make changes to the appearance and/or screen location of these bars, add or move buttons, or restore factory settings:

 • To customize the appearance of these bars: